 Recently, the UGC issued regulations governing academic collaboration between Indian and international HEIs to facilitate student exchange, dual/double degree, and joint degree programmes.
 These regulations set forth the minimum standards for implementing structured programmes for institutions falling under the aegis of and receiving funds through the UGC (central universities, state universities, publicly funded deemed to be universities, and their affiliated colleges).
-However, institutions with a high level of autonomy, such as Institutions of National Importance, Institutions of Eminence (IoEs), and privately funded institutions, are not legally bound by these regulations.
+However, institutions of National Importance, Institutions of Eminence (IoEs), and privately funded institutions, are not legally bound by these regulations.
 Detailed provisions can be found in Chapter 4.